bodrick/awesome/README.md

 ## C\#

+*   [Sergio0694/PolySharp](https://github.com/Sergio0694/PolySharp) - PolySharp provides generated, source-only polyfills for C# language features, to easily use all runtime-agnostic features downlevel.
+Add a reference, set your C# version to latest and have fun! 🚀
 *   [Cinchoo/ChoEazyCopy](https://github.com/Cinchoo/ChoEazyCopy) - Simple and powerful RoboCopy GUI
 *   [dwmkerr/sharpshell](https://github.com/dwmkerr/sharpshell) - SharpShell makes it easy to create Windows Shell Extensions using the .NET Framework.
 *   [randyrants/sharpkeys](https://github.com/randyrants/sharpkeys) - SharpKeys is a utility that manages a Registry key that allows Windows to remap one key to any other key.